-One of the unique properties of precious metals is that they can be recycled without quality losses.
-The recycling of precious metals becomes increasingly important, since the total world reserves are limited.
-Since 1827, IAM Drijfhout is one of the Dutch oldest precious metal companies and with roughly 200 years of experience, we have high standards over the full recycling process.
+One of the unique properties of precious metals is that they can be recycled without the loss of quality.
+The recycling of precious metals has become increasingly important in recent years, since the total world reserves are limited.
+Since 1827, IAM Drijfhout has been one of the Dutch oldest precious metal companies and with roughly 200 years of experience, we have high standards when it comes to the full recycling process.
 For example, we are able to recycle a broad range of precious metals and alloys.
 Because of our strong network of international metal processers, we facilitate the recycling of contaminated materials as well.
-Our recycling process starts with a material analyses to determine the different elements of the batch.
-Based on this analyses, the best recycle procedure can be determined to retrieve the pure metals, and an estimated yield can be calculated.
+Our recycling process begins with a material analysis to determine the different elements of the batch.
+Based on this analysis, the best recycle procedure can be determined to retrieve the pure metals, and an estimated yield can be calculated.

 Since 1827, IAM Drijfhout is one of the Dutch oldest companies that recycles precious metals.